Protect your data

 Artwork by: Antonina Kasyanikova

 In an ideal world, nothing would interfere with your interview, but sometimes life gets in the way.
-What’s an acceptable reason to reschedule an interview, and how can you do it professionally?
+We look at some acceptable reasons to ask to reschedule and how to reschedule an interview without ruining your chances of getting the job.

 You’ve landed that interview, and you are ready to show the hiring manager why you’re the best person for the job.
-You’ve carefully prepared for the interview, chosen just the right outfit, and are ready to demonstrate your value to the company and earn that job.
+You’ve carefully prepared for the interview, chosen just the right outfit, and readied yourself to demonstrate your value to the company and earn that job.
+However, sometimes things happen that you just can’t foresee.
+If you find that you need to reschedule that all-important interview, there are ways to make sure you do it professionally and politely, being mindful of other people’s time and effort.
+There are ways to reschedule your interview that involve demonstrating maintained interest in the job and keeping a top-notch first impression.

 With a little effort and a lot of enthusiasm, you can work around any major conflicts that arise and keep the door open for your new career possibilities.

-Before you contact your interviewer, make sure your reason is valid.
+Before you contact your interviewer, make sure your reason is legitimate.
 Hiring managers are human beings and are usually very sympathetic.
 However, there are a few reasons you shouldn’t reschedule:

 It’s important to keep your interview time as a priority, but sometimes things happen that can’t be avoided.
 Try to work around the conflict and see if you can still make it happen.
-But if you can’t, the best time to request a reschedule is as soon as you know you won’t be able to get there.
-Here are some valid reasons why it would be better for all parties if you rescheduled for another time.
+But if you can’t, the best time to request a reschedule is as soon as you know you won’t be able to get there, even if it’s at the last minute.
+If you simply must reschedule, here are some valid reasons why it would be better for all parties if you rescheduled for another time:

 Family emergencies